 Cynthia saw the effects of Domestic Violence through her role as a Magistrate which led her to apply to become a trustee with Lighthouse Women’s Aid in 2004.
-For the past few years Cynthia has been in the role of Vice Chair and this year she took the role of Chair.
+Since November 2015 Cynthia has been Chair of the Board of Trustees, having previously been in the role of Vice Chair for a few years.

-Cynthia has worked with Suffolk County Council in programme and project management and worked for many years with Eastern Electricity.
-Cynthia’s experience gives her a wealth of knowledge and expertise to bring to our Board of Trustees.
+Cynthia worked for many years with Eastern Electricity, in several different roles, followed by some time at Suffolk County Council in programme and project management.
+She currently works for another local charity, ActivLives, helping to run the organisation and managing the finances.
+Cynthia’s varied experience gives her a wealth of knowledge and expertise to bring to our Board of Trustees.

-As well as other volunteering roles for other charities Cynthia enjoys scuba diving in her spare time but prefers the warmer, clearer waters of the Caribbean and Indian Ocean to the more local North Sea.
+In her spare time Cynthia enjoys scuba diving, but prefers the warmer, clearer waters of the Caribbean and Indian Oceans to the more local North Sea.

 Margaret Parry – Vice Chair

-Now retired, Margaret enjoys her garden, walks with her crazy spaniel, spending time with her family, and holidays int he sun.
+Now retired, Margaret enjoys her garden, walks with her crazy spaniel, spending time with her family in various areas of the UK and abroad, and holidays in the sun.